 We require a paediatrician present in theatre for all Caesarean Sections, so that should the need arise, your paediatrician can respond immediately.

 We support the work of Pathfinders helping the most vulnerable children born in Hong Kong and their migrant mothers through their access to healthcare programme.
-We currently provide some antenatal screening for migrant mothers and childcare training and target to serve 100 mums-to-be.
+We also provided some antenatal screening for migrant mothers and childcare training.
 Some of our talented friends knit hats for the babies. http://www.pathfinders.org.hk/public/